drunkbatya/PurpleDB/README.md

 ## How to use
 ### List of tables
 This DBMS is not designed to create tables, instead it modifies 3 pre-defined data structures (stored in '.db' files which located into materials/ folder).
-To see actual list of tables, type 'show databases;' :
+To see the actual list of tables, type 'show databases;' :
 ```sql
 PurpleDB :-( show tables;
 SHOW TABLES